ruv/easyforth/index.markdown

 direction of `left` or `right` doesn't make sense.

-`change-direction` takes a key and calls the appropriate `turn-*` word if the key was one of the arrow keys. `check-input` does the work of getting the last key from the `last-key` pseudo-variable, calling `change-direction`, then setting `last-key` to 0 to indicate that the most recent keypress has been dealt with.
+`change-direction` takes a key and calls the appropriate `turn-*` word if the key was one of the arrow keys.
+`k-left`, `k-up`, `k-right`, and `k-down` are constants for the key codes for the arrow keys.

+`check-input` receives a key code only if a key has been pressed (and not yet received), so as not to wait for the next keypress.

 #### The Apple